atelierbram/blog/source/_posts/2014-09-18-select-menu-hashchange.md

 Now also on iOS, we have our current page right in the top of the `select`-menu.
 On desktop it still goes to the `option` with the `selected` attribute, so having this extra option on top there may be redundant, but it wouldn't bother me that much.

-~~P.S.
-This doesn't seem to work on iOS, at least on my iPad it always shows the most top option ... but there are all kinds of issues with select-menus on iOS, so well ...~~ Fixed, see above.
+<del>P.S.
+This doesn't seem to work on iOS, at least on my iPad it always shows the most top option ... but there are all kinds of issues with select-menus on iOS, so well ...</del> Fixed, see above.

 #### Examples
 - [demo on Codepen](http://codepen.io/atelierbram/pen/GjLvw)